 In England alone, there are an estimated 602,391 dependent drinkers, with just 18% receiving proper treatment.

 Alcoholism – like any other drug or substance addiction – requires a clinical detox before any other steps are made.
-Only then can you begint to clearly reflect and address the actions, behaviours and underlying problems that led to your addiction in the first place.
+Only then can you begin to clearly reflect and address the actions, behaviours and underlying problems that led to your addiction in the first place.

 The most effective way to treat alcohol addiction is through a residential recovery programme.
 28-day to 90-day residential programmes provide the time, space and support needed to heal and learn the tools that will help you live a life free from addiction.

 Our purpose-built facility set in the heart of Cheshire facilitates the whole recovery journey.
-From the initial detox supervised by our nurses and care team, right through to one-to-one and group therapy to get below the surface and create a real, lasting change in your life.
+From the initial alcohol detox supervised by our nurses and care team, right through to one-to-one and group therapy to get below the surface and create a real, lasting change in your life.

 As a residential clinic, we offer programmes aimed at helping guests overcome both the physical and psychological aspects of alcohol withdrawal and addiction.
 Everything we do here is focused on achieving positive outcomes and ensuring that guests are able to not only overcome their addiction, but grow beyond it.